 The SVBM uses the same Regulatory VaR and SR models as are used to calculate the VBM, but the models are calibrated to reflect historical data from a continuous 12-month period that reflects significant financial stress appropriate to the Firm's current portfolio.

-The following table sets forth the average, minimum, maximum and period-end SVBM for the CIB.
-The SVBM presented in the table below reflects an interim approach until the Firm finalizes its SVBM internal model.
-The results of the Firm's SVBM are converted to capital requirements based on the application of multipliers specified by the MRR.
-The capital requirements are then translated to risk-weighted assets using a multiplier of 12.5 as prescribed by the MRR.
+The following table presents the results of the Firm's SVBM, converted to risk-based capital and risk-weighted assets based on the application of regulatory multipliers as specified by the MRR.